howest-mct/2023-2024-projectone-ctai-ApinisAtvars/Docs/Feedforward.md

 - Feedback 4: You could take screenshots from the window, but it's easier either to transfer the frames directly, or record from the laptop.

 - Feedback 5: Yes, check the cv2.EVENT_MOUSEMOVE.
 Use it in the left mouse button callback function.

+## FeedForward 2 (04/06/2024)

+- Feedback 1: Even if you are training a model, you should log the hours in as "Code", otherwise we cannot see them.